fieldryand/goflow/Readme.md

 ```

 You can pass different options to the engine.
 Options currently supported:
 - `UIPath`: The path containing the dashboard assets.
+This is required to run the dashboard.
 Recommended value: `ui/`
 - `DBType`: `boltdb` (default) or `memory`.
 - `BoltDBPath`: This will be the filepath of the Bolt database on disk.
 Default value: `goflow.db`
 - `StreamJobRuns`: Whether to stream updates to the dashboard.
 Recommended value: `true`
 - `ShowExamples`: Whether to show the example jobs.
+Default value: `false`

 Goflow is built on the [Gin framework](https://github.com/gin-gonic/gin), so you can pass any Gin handler to `Use`.